Penn Neuroscience Society

 Link: https://tinyurl.com/29c99tv9

-As a club, we also work towards providing a great sense of community among our members, making sure that our meetings produce a light, welcoming atmosphere while continuing to be academic.
-Our members are always willing to help each other when it comes to finding new opportunities and learning whatever it is that they desire about the brain.
+As a club, we work towards developing a community of shared passion and support, making sure that our meetings produce a light, welcoming atmosphere while continuing to be academic.
+Our members also prioritize collaboration while seeking new opportunities of learning, whether it be through discussing articles in our Research Committee, ending in our yearly Research Committee Expo; investigating the intersection of neuroscience and business in our Consulting Committee; or contributing to our very own Neuroscience Society Journal under the Journal Committee.
 We want to share our love of neuroscience with both Penn’s campus and the greater Philadelphia community, and we invite you to join us in our mission!

 Points of Contact